alexdseo/mint/README.md

 ## Usage

-MINT uses data from multiple sources, from high-quality generic food item, large-scale recipe dataset, LLM-generated synthetic data labels, and real-world restaurant menu items in the United States.
-For more details on producing embeddings, generating lables, post-processing, and creating metrics using these datasets, please see [`data`](https://github.com/alexdseo/mint/blob/main/data).
+MINT uses data from multiple sources, including high-quality generic food items, large-scale recipe datasets, LLM-generated synthetic data labels, and real-world restaurant menu items in the United States.
+For more details on producing embeddings, generating labels, post-processing, and creating metrics using these datasets, please see [`data`](https://github.com/alexdseo/mint/blob/main/data).

 MINT consists of two modeling components, clustering and food category-specific predictions.
-Aftering initial clustering, we provide two options to train MINT using differnt deep learning frameworks, TensorFlow and PyTorch.
+After initial clustering, we provide two options to train MINT using different deep learning frameworks, TensorFlow and PyTorch.
 For more details, please see [`modeling`](https://github.com/alexdseo/mint/tree/main/modeling).

-Following the nutrient density prediction using MINT, we can estimate restuarant-level and food environment-level nutrient density.
+Following the nutrient density prediction using MINT, we can estimate restaurant-level and food environment-level nutrient density.
 These metrics can be used to analyze and map the nutritional health of the United States.
-For more detials, please see [`analysis`](https://github.com/alexdseo/mint/tree/main/analysis).
+For more details, please see [`analysis`](https://github.com/alexdseo/mint/tree/main/analysis).

 ## Community Support